geeky-sh/geeky-sh.github.io/_posts/2021-11-08-Get-Most-Out-Of-Life.md

 ---
 layout: post
-title: How to get most out of our lives
+title: How to get most out of every situation in life
 description: My learnings on how to get most out of every situation in life
 ---